 More Information about Water Well Permits.

 PLEASE NOTE: All new wells in the Fox Canyon Groundwater Management Agency boundary must first obtain a no-fee permit from the FCGMA prior to applying for a well construction permit from the County Watershed Protection District – Groundwater Section.
-Special requirements may also apply from the Santa Paula Basin Pumper’s Association, the Ojai Basin Groundwater Management Agency, and various cities within the county.
+Special requirements may also apply from various other Groundwater Sustainability Agencies (GSAs) and cities within the county.

 Water Level Or Water Quality Data: